mysto/java-fpe/README.md

 ## Requires

-This project was built and tested with Java 11.
+This project was built and tested with Java 8 and 11.
 It uses the javax.crypto for AES encryption in ECB mode.

-unctionality of this package is contained in Java package com.fasterxml.jackson.core.

 ## Use